 The TCJA significantly changed the tax consequences of business structure.
 The now-flat corporate rate (21%) is substantially lower than the top individual rate (37%), providing sizable tax benefits to C corporations and mitigating the impact of double taxation for their owners.
-But, the TCJA also introduced a powerful deduction for some owners of passthrough entities.
-(See "199A deduction for pass-through businesses" at right.)
+(The new 15% corporate alternative minimum tax imposed by the Inflation Reduction Act effective for tax years beginning after Dec.
+31, 2022, applies only to the very largest C corporations.)
+But the TCJA also introduced a powerful deduction for some owners of pass-through entities.
+(See "199A deduction for pass-through businesses" below.)

-For tax or other reasons, a structure change may be beneficial in certain situations.
+For tax or other reasons, a structure change may sound like a good idea.
 But keep in mind that increases to both the corporate rate and the top individual rate have been proposed.
 Even if there are no tax increases, a change could have unwelcome tax consequences.
 Consult your tax advisor if you'd like to explore whether a structure change could benefit you.